I think you’re too expensive.

 I don’t know if we’re right for each other.

 Origami Graphics is a friendly space for everyone.
-If you are disrespectful, discriminatory based on gender, weight or LGBTQI status, or engaging in illegal activity, your project will be cancelled and you may be reported (would you believe I’ve had to do this before?
-Holy guacamole).
+If you are disrespectful to me or others, discriminatory based on gender, weight or LGBTQI status, or engaging in illegal activity, your project will be cancelled and you may be reported.
+I don’t enjoy having to do this, but it has been done before.

 I’m scared this is going to be wrong for me after I commit, and I won’t be able to back out.